nel1cha/EJARA/README.md

 # EJARA
-Financial investment solution in cryptocurrencies and tokenized assets for Africa
+Financial investment and saving solution in cryptocurrencies and tokenized assets for Africa